Research Support Officer

 Job Type: Research

-The APC Microbiome Institute (formerly Alimentary Pharmabiotic Centre) was formed in 2003 with funding from Science Foundation Ireland and in conjunction with key industry partners.
-It represents a seamless collaboration between UCC, Teagasc and CIT.
+Background: The APC Microbiome Institute (APC) was formed in 2003 with funding from Science Foundation Ireland and in conjunction with key industry partners.
+It represents a seamless collaboration between UCC, Teagasc, Moorepark and CIT.
 It is widely recognised that the gut microbiota plays an important role in human health and has become one of the most dynamic, complex and exciting areas of research in both food and pharmaceutical arenas.
-Over the last decade the APC Microbiome Institute has established itself as one of the leading global centres in gut microbiota research.
-The APC Microbiome Institute has made several landmark discoveries and has published over 1300 research articles in peer-reviewed journals, generating many journal covers and associated editorials.
-The APC Microbiome Institute collaborates with over 20 industry partners and employs over 300 individuals, from the scientific PI’s funded by the partner Institutions, the management team, and a dedicated group of research scientists, research assistants and postgraduate students.
+Over the last decade the APC has established itself as one of the leading global centres in gut microbiota research.
+The APC has made several landmark discoveries and has published over 1600 research articles in peer-reviewed journals, generating many journal covers and associated editorials.
+The APC comprises over 300 individuals, from the scientific PI’s (APC Faculty), the management team, and a dedicated group of postdoctoral fellows, research assistants and postgraduate students.

 KEY DUTIES AND RESPONSIBILITIES

 - Management, operation and maintenance of a Waters Q-TOF/LC-MS and Nano-Acquity LC system on a daily basis to ensure their continued and successful operation.

 - Development of methodology and existing protocols for sample preparation and analysis.

 - Expand the user profile and the operations spectrum